 A. Procedures for Grade Disputes Involving SIPA Courses:

 Any informal or formal inquiry or grievance about a grade must be initiated within one semester of the completion of the course.
 If possible, the student should discuss the matter with the responsible faculty member.
-If no resolution results from the conversation, students should consult with the SIPA Senior Assistant Dean of Academic Affairs.
+If no resolution results from the conversation, students should consult with the SIPA Assistant Dean of Academic Affairs.
 Every effort should be made to resolve the matter at an informal level without escalating the complaint to the status of a formal grievance.
 Discussions aimed at informal resolution remain confidential and generally should last for no more than 30 working days.

-If no informal resolution occurs, the Senior Assistant Dean of Academic Affairs will conduct an initial investigation to determine whether there is a plausible case that the assessment was not made in an impartial manner or according to procedures established in the course syllabus.
-If the Senior Assistant Dean determines there is a plausible case, the student will be requested to compose a written statement documenting the misconduct causing the complaint, its adverse consequences, the informal efforts at resolution made to date, and a description of the remedy sought (see attached guidelines for a grievance).
-The written grievance should be submitted to the Senior Assistant Dean of Academic Affairs in a timely fashion, that is, usually within 30 working days of the end of the semester in which the misconduct occurred.
+If no informal resolution occurs, the Assistant Dean of Academic Affairs will conduct an initial investigation to determine whether there is a plausible case that the assessment was not made in an impartial manner or according to procedures established in the course syllabus.
+If the Assistant Dean determines there is a plausible case, the student will be requested to compose a written statement documenting the misconduct causing the complaint, its adverse consequences, the informal efforts at resolution made to date, and a description of the remedy sought (see attached guidelines for a grievance).
+The written grievance should be submitted to the Assistant Dean of Academic Affairs in a timely fashion, that is, usually within 30 working days of the end of the semester in which the misconduct occurred.

 Initial Review of the Grievance

-After receiving the grievance, the Senior Assistant Dean of Academic Affairs will convene a committee consisting of the director of the relevant degree or curricular program, one other full-time faculty member selected by the Senior Assistant Dean and the elected student representatives of the SIPA Committee on Instruction.
-If one of these people is named in the grievance, has a conflict of interest, as determined by the Senior Assistant Dean of Academic Affairs, or is unable to participate because of other obligations, the Senior Assistant Dean will appoint a replacement.
+After receiving the grievance, the Assistant Dean of Academic Affairs will convene a committee consisting of the director of the relevant degree or curricular program, one other full-time faculty member selected by the Assistant Dean and the elected student representatives of the SIPA Committee on Instruction.
+If one of these people is named in the grievance, has a conflict of interest, as determined by the Assistant Dean of Academic Affairs, or is unable to participate because of other obligations, the Assistant Dean will appoint a replacement.
 Faculty will be replaced with faculty, students with students.
-If the Senior Assistant Dean is unable to serve on the committee for one of the foregoing reasons, the Associate Dean of Academic Affairs will replace him.
+If the Assistant Dean is unable to serve on the committee for one of the foregoing reasons, the Associate Dean of Academic Affairs will replace him/her.

-The Senior Assistant Dean for Academic Affairs chairs the meeting.
+The Assistant Dean for Academic Affairs chairs the meeting.
 The committee will independently interview the grievant and the faculty member in question.
 Each of them may select a faculty member, graduate student or SIPA administrator to attend the meeting and serve as his or her advocate.
 The advocate may not pose questions or intervene in the proceedings, but may consult with the grievant.
 If the grievant or faculty member chooses not to attend, he or she will be informed that the committee will proceed to a decision.
 The merits of the grievance are evaluated within the context of University and SIPA policy, a resolution is reached by a majority vote and, when appropriate, a remedy is recommended.
-In the case of a tie vote, the Senior Assistant Dean will cast the deciding vote.
+In the case of a tie vote, the Assistant Dean will cast the deciding vote.